siemens/kas/docs/userguide/credentials.rst

 git repositories via https.
 If ``CI_SERVER_HOST`` is also set, kas automatically adds this token to the ``.netrc`` file, where it is picked up by git.
-Further, kas configures git to automatically rewrite the urls of the repositories to clone via https for repos stored on the same server.
+Further, kas configures git to automatically rewrite the URLs of the repositories to clone via https for repos stored on the same server.
 Technically this is achieved by adding `insteadof` entries to the ``.gitconfig`` file.